fabiocbinbutter/jslob/README.md

 ### Wait, but how?

-Rather than use magic, JSLOB will store your JSON key-by-key in a [level-compliant datastore](https://github.com/Level/awesome#stores).
+Rather than use magic, JSLOB will store your JSON data key-by-key in a [level-compliant datastore](https://github.com/Level/awesome#stores).

 For portability, the default datastore that JSLOB uses is just an in-memory datastore, so you'll want to provide your own datastore as follows: